OS-EDA/Verilog_crash_course/verilog_crash_course.md

 * o (octal)
 * d (decimal)

-The default is decimal (d) and the bit width is optional, i.e. 4711 is a permissible (decimal) constant.
+The default is decimal (d) and the bit width is optional, i.e. 4711 is a valid (decimal) constant.

 ###
 There is an array notation: